 The department offers a minor in Textiles, Fashion Merchandising and Design for students whose major is outside the department.

 * Both the B.S.
 TMD and the B.S.
-TM programs are part of the New England Regional Tuition Program, so students from Connecticut, New Hampshire, Maine, or Vermont can receive discounted tuition (conditions apply).
+TM programs are part of the New England Regional Tuition Program, so students from Connecticut, New Hampshire, Maine, Massachusetts, and Vermont can receive discounted tuition (conditions apply).

 Master of Science in Textiles, Fashion Merchandising and Design